iakta/hugocockpit/README.md

 Of course remember to have at least some fields configured as "Localize" while creating fields for a collection.

-Hugo entries in collections can be exported as plain Hugo files, or you can specify some fields as to translate to special Hugo fields, as will appear in the frontmatter.
+Hugo entries in collections can be exported as plain Hugo files, or you can specify some fields as to translate to special Hugo fields, that will appear in the frontmatter or as the content.
 You can do it from the main page, with the big button `Configure Hugo fields`.

 ![Screenshot of Hugo Cockpit](https://github.com/zontarian/hugocockpit/blob/master/hugocockpit-screenshot2.png)